Matthewkweon/P2P/README.md

 ├── async_server.py     # Server implementation
 ├── async_client.py     # Client implementation
 ├── test_chat_app.py    # Test suite
+├── message_api.py      # Handles the API calls and storing of messages in a database ├── requirements.txt    # requirements
 ├── .github/
 │   └── workflows/      # GitHub Actions CI configuration
 └── README.md           # This file
 ```
+Ignore the dummy_server_client (it is for the first part of testing the client/server without asyncio)

 ## Known Limitations